binmian/levikno/docs/GettingStarted.md

 void main()
 {
     outColor = vec4(fragColor, 1.0);
 }
 ```

-There are several ways we can load our shaders into Levikno through these functions:
-- ```createShaderFromSrc()``` creates the shader given the direct sources of the shader modules
+To create shaders in levikno, levikno provides several ways to load shaders:

+*   `createShaderFromSrc()` creates the shader directly from a source string
-- ```createShaderFromFileSrc()``` creates the shader given the filepaths to the external files that contain the shader source
+*   `createShaderFromFileSrc()` creates the shader from external files with the shader source code (eg. .vert, .frag, .glsl)
-- ```createShaderFromFileBin()``` creates a shader given the filepaths to the external binary files that contain the shader source (for vulkan this would be a SPIRV binary file ending in .spv)
+*   `createShaderFromFileBin()` creates a shader from external binary files that with the shader binary code (for Vulkan this would be a SPIR-V binary file ending in .spv)

-For this tutorial, we can just leave the shader sources within the main file as a string and load the shaders from src.
+For this case, we can just leave the shader source code within the main file and load the shaders from source.

+**Note: if you are using Vulkan and the glslang libraries were not included in during building, the createShaderFromSrc() and createShaderFromFileSrc() functions will not work and will return Lvn\_Result\_Failure.
+You will need to load your shaders as binaries.**

 ```
+...

 const char* vertexShader = R"(
 #version 460